JSBmanD/docs/pages/resources/branch-attribution-logic-and-settings.md

     *   <notranslate>**Note**</notranslate>: This setting also covers the maximum length of time allowed for fingerprint matching.
 Hence changing this value will also change the length of time allowed to use a fingerprint for attribution.
 *   <notranslate>**Re-engagement Inactivity**</notranslate> defines the period between two events that a user must be inactive in order to define the later event as a re-engagement.
 Used in re-engagement cohort analysis but not activity analysis.

+[block:callout]
+{
+  "type": "info",
-!!! info "Changing Attribution Window Settings"
-	Once you change an attribution window setting, please allow up to several minutes for the change to persist through our system.
-New attribution window settings will apply to future attributions **only**.
+  "title": "Changing Attribution Window Settings", "body": "Once you change an attribution window setting, please allow up to several minutes for the change to persist through our system.
+New attribution window settings will apply to future attributions **only**."
+}
+[/block]

 ### Org-level vs. App-level vs. Ad Network-level Settings